TotalCross/knowcode-xml/README.md

     <version>1.1</version>
 </dependency>
 ```

-* Now, let's import our xml file and show the window in the initUI method of the MainWindow class of your project
+* So, that's it!
+Now let's start to use!

+## Create a Hello World Project

+* Put the xml file on your folder resources (src/main/resources).
+Here we have a simple xml of [login screen](https://github.com/TotalCross/HelloKnowcode/blob/master/src/main/resources/simpleScreen.xml).
+* Import the class *XmlContainerFactory* on the *MainWindow* class and make this changes on *initUI* method
 ```java
 import com.totalcross.knowcode.parse.XmlContainerFactory;
 public class HelloKnowcode extends MainWindow {